DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

 - It should be large enough to capture the complexity of the task.
 Size can be artificially increased through data augmentation.
 - It should be diverse enough to capture the variety of scenarios that can occur at an intersection.
 - It should allow for some leniency when it comes to generating paths, as the model should not be too stringent to a singular path.
-- For the purposes of this project, its creation should seek to answer #RQ(4) by providing a dataset that allows for the training of a model that can generate paths that are not too stringent to a singular path.
+- For the purposes of this project, its creation should seek to answer #RQ(dataset_rq) by providing a dataset that allows for the training of a model that can generate paths that are not too stringent to a singular path.

 === Cold maps <c4:cold_maps>

-The deduced method for training the model, as detailed in @c4:loss, revolves around the use of a cold map.
+The deduced method for training the model, as detailed in @c4:loss, includes the use of a cold map.
 A cold map representation of the desired path was chosen for a small simplification in the loss function.
 It penalizes points that are further from the desired path, and does not do this for points that are on the path.
 Creating this cold map was done in several steps.
 First, a grid of the same size as the input image is created.
 The input image is the path drawn in white on a black background, as shown in centre @fig.dataset_example.
 This means that the only occupied pixels are those taken up by the path.
 In this grid, the coordinates of the closest non-zero pixel is found by iterating over the entire input image containing the path.
 The complexity of this operation will be covered in the following sections.
 Next, the distance between the current pixel and the closest non-zero pixel is calculated.
 This distance is then compared to a threshold value to determine its value.
 If it is further away, the resulting penalty from the loss function should be higher.
 Different values for the threshold and the exponent of the distance calculation were tested to find the best combination.
 Lastly, the cold map is saved in a structured folder format for later use in training.
 Later, the created data is put through augmentation to inflate the size of the dataset and increase its diversity.

 ==== Finding the distance to the desired path <c4:cold_maps.dist>

-The algorithm for finding the distance to the closest point on the desire path is shown in @code.distance_grid.
+The algorithm for finding the distance to the closest point on the desired path is shown in @code.distance_grid.

 #listing([
   ```python